atovpeko/docs/getting-started/test-drive-timescale-features.md

     GROUP BY day, symbol;
     ```

+    This continuous aggregate creates the [candlestick chart][charts] data you use to visualize
+    the price change of an asset.

 1.  **Have a quick look at your data**

     You query continuous aggregates exactly the same way as your other tables, enable [compression][compression]